Zapdatt/Simply-Love-SM5-Z-ap-mod/README.md

   * Reintroduciton of vocalization.
 Taken from [Horseys Simply Love](https://github.com/Horsey-/Horseys-Simply-Love/commit/b7c9a7cef0b7fe0455b0f2bebd6aa7dfedf1fbed)

+## This fork does not:

+  * Include my personal judgement fonts, vocalizations, combo fonts, etc.

 ## Planned additions:
   * Changing the grade on the result screen to be the 3d models from ITG2
   * Reading avatars from USB